martinhlss/RASF/README.md

-# Information Retrieval and LoRA-based Template Filling Models
-## As part of Master Thesis
+# Information Retrieval and LoRA-based Template Filling Models as part of Master Thesis

 This repository contains the information retrieval models and LoRA-fine-tuned Llama 3.1 8B Instruct model for template filling.
 Together they form a retrieval-augmented slot filling model for prospectuses.